-Commendations (Prep School)
+Commendations: Prep School

 Commendation Certificates are awarded by the College Deputy Head (Prep) in recognition of a particular piece of work or for a consistent high standard of work throughout the year.
 They can also be awarded for significant improvement of effort in a certain area, demonstrating a moment worth acknowledging.
-Commendations are worth 10 house points and work is displayed (if appropriate) on the Commendation noticeboard.
+Commendations are worth 10 House Points and work is displayed (if appropriate) on the Commendation noticeboard following a meeting with the Deputy Head (Prep).